Shamirp/bikesharing/README.md

 The results for this analysis show a few trends that are useful for shareholders to know about this business.
 (For Gender Demographics; 0 = Unknown, 1 = Male, 2 = Female)

-•	Users who subscriber are more active than customers.
+•	Users who subscribe are more active than customers.

 •	Morning and evenings have the highest activity.